 Lavender (Lavandula angustifolia) has a fresh, sweet, floral, herbaceous aroma that is soothing and refreshing.
 As the most versatile of all essential oils, no home should be without it.
 It is great for winding down before bedtime.
 Lavender is highly regarded for skin and beauty.
-Lavender is widely use in different range of products from skin care, fragrance to personal care.
-It's a favorite oils to use of making soaps, lotions, toners and fragrances.
+Lavender is widely used in various products ranging from skin care, fragrance to personal care.
+It's a favourite oil to use in making soaps, lotions, toners and fragrances.

 How to Use

 Possible skin sensitivity.
 If pregnant or under a doctor's care, consult your physician.
 Dilution not required; suitable for all but the most sensitive skin.
 Generally safe for children over 2 years of age.

 Soothe minor burns by applying 2–3 drops of lavender essential oil to the affected area.

 Rub lavender essential oil on dry or chapped skin to moisturize the affected area.

 Add a few drops of lavender essential oil to a cotton ball and place it in closets and drawers to scent linens and repel moths and insects.